 - The Family Psychotherapy Treatment Planner (2000) (2nd ed., 2010)

 - The Family Therapy Homework Planner (2000) (2nd ed., 2010)

 - Handbook of Forensic Assessment: Psychological and Psychiatric Perspectives (2011)

 - Cognitive-Behavioral Strategies in Crisis Intervention (1994) (2nd ed., 2000) (3rd ed., 2007)

 - Cognitive Therapy with Children and Adolescents: A Casebook for Clinical Practice (1995) (2nd ed., 2003)

 - Comparative Treatments for Couple Dysfunction (2000)

-- Editor of Case Studies in Couples and Family Therapy: Systemic and Cognitive Perspectives (1998)
+- Case Studies in Couples and Family Therapy: Systemic and Cognitive Perspectives (1998)

-Dr. Dattilio is currently working on two new co-authored texts; “Case Studies Within Clinical Trials: Integrating Qualitative and Quantitative Methods” to be published by Oxford University Press and “The Therapeutic Relationship in Cognitive-Behavior Therapy” to be published by Guilford Press.
-He has also filmed several professional videotapes and audiotapes including the popular series “Five Approaches to Linda” (Lehigh University Media, 1996) and remains on the editorial board of a number of national and international refereed journals, including the New England Journal of Medicine and several journals published by the American Psychological Association.
+Dr. Dattilio currently has two new co-authored texts in press; “Case Studies Within Clinical Trials: Integrating Qualitative and Quantitative Methods” to be published by Oxford University Press in 2016 and “The Therapeutic Relationship in Cognitive-Behavior Therapy” to be published by Guilford Press in 2016.
+He has also filmed several professional videotapes and audiotapes including the popular series “Five Approaches to Linda” (Lehigh University Media, 1996) and remains on the editorial board of a number of national and international refereed journals, including the New England Journal of Medicine and numerous journals published by the American Psychological Association.
 Dr.Dattilio’s areas of expertise are in couple and family problems, forensic psychological evaluations, as well as the treatment of anxiety and behavior disorders.